jeaye/blog.jeaye.com/_posts/2016-06-29-encrypted-arch-linux.md

 Let this be a guide for your next bare-bones Arch setup.
 I assume you're the root from here on out.

-#### Dowload
+#### Download
-Head over to https://www.archlinux.org/download/ and download the latest ISO, preferably via BitTorrent.
+Head over to then [Arch download site](https://www.archlinux.org/download/) and get the latest ISO, preferably via BitTorrent.
 Burn it to your external media in your preferred manner; I have a 16GB USB drive at `/dev/sdb`, in this example, and I'll make my live disk with one command.

 ```bash
 $ dd if=archlinux-2016.07.01-dual.iso of=/dev/sdb bs=1M